PlayStation Steering Wheel Guide: Everything You Need to Know

 Smaller rotation angles (typically 270 degrees)

-May lack advanced features like customizable buttons
+May lack advanced features like customisable buttons

 Feature |